HarshitaNarahari/MusicCompatabilityAI/README.md

 # MusicCompatabilityAI
-This repository contains my CS4100 Artificial Intelligence project which uses Word Embeddings/Vector Representation and Cosine Similarity in Python to compare two or more songs to curate a playlist.
+This repository contains my final group project for CS4100 Artificial Intelligence which uses Word Embeddings/Vector Representation and Cosine Similarity in Python to compare two or more songs to curate a playlist.

 In the NLP file, we have implemented natural language processing and machine learning tasks on a set of song descriptions.
 It begins by preprocessing the text, converting it to lowercase, removing non-alphanumeric characters, and tokenizing the content.
 The TF-IDF representation of the preprocessed text is then computed.